vmware-archive/lobot/README.md

 * hashie
 * net-ssh

+## Forking

+Please be aware that Lobot uses git submodules.
+In order to git source Lobot in your `Gemfile`, you will need the following line:

+    gem "lobot", :github => "pivotal/lobot", :submodules => true

 ## Testing

 Lobot is tested using rspec, vagrant and test kitchen.
 You will need to set environment variables with your AWS credentials to run tests which rely on ec2: